 Federal law makes it a crime for sexual activity to take place between a guard and an inmate, regardless of whether or not the act is consensual.
 According to the law, sexual activity does not have to include penetration, as unwanted touching or fondling is also prohibited.

 Sexual activity between guards and offenders compromises the integrity of the profession, in addition to undermining security at the facility.
-It is considered an extreme violation of trust, since it often leads to drug smuggling or escape attempts.
-Officers who commit sexual abuse against offenders can be sentenced to up to one year in prison, or longer if threats or violence was used.
+It is considered an extreme violation of trust since it often leads to drug smuggling or escape attempts.
+Officers who commit sexual abuse against offenders can be sentenced to up to one year in prison, or longer if threats or violence were used.
 Some states automatically classify these acts as felonies as well.

 If you are the victim of sexual abuse, you should speak with an attorney who can better advise you what your rights are.
 You may also file a formal complaint with the warden of that facility or request a transfer to a different institution.